 - Uninsured/Underinsured Motorist – Bodily injury liability coverage in the amount of $25,000 per person and $50,000 per incident is required for uninsured or underinsured motorists, to pay for injuries caused by a driver who either has no insurance or does not have adequate coverage for the loss.
 Oregon does not require UM/UIM property damage coverage.

 In addition to the coverage the state requires drivers to carry, insurance companies in Oregon have a number of coverage options available.

 First of all, increased limits are available on all of the mandatory coverage, and most drivers choose to carry higher limits due to the cost of car accidents, which can easily exceed the legal minimum.
 Additionally, there are other coverage options drivers can choose in order to add more protection to their auto insurance policy.

 - Comprehensive Coverage – Adding this option to the policy will cover the vehicle for most damage or loss that is not the result of a collision.
 Covered losses include theft, vandalism, fire, and weather damage.
-There is typically coverage for auto glass repair under this option, and a deductible usually applies.
+There is coverage, typically, for auto glass repair under this option, and a deductible usually applies.

-- Medical Payments – An additional layer of protection to cover medical related costs that are not covered through other benefits, this coverage protects you and any passenger in your car.
+- Medical Payments – An additional layer of protection to cover medical related costs that are not covered by other benefits, this coverage protects you and any passenger in your car.

 Proof of Insurance Laws and Penalties

 In Oregon, you must present proof of insurance in order to register a car or whenever asked to do so by a police officer during a traffic stop.
 You must also present proof of insurance at the scene of an accident.